Meliketoaste/gel-better-auth/README.md

-# Gel/EdgeDB Adapter for Better Auth
+# Gel/EdgeDB Adapter for Better-Auth

 ## Status

-Not working.
+Not working:
+The create part is implemented.
+It can create tables and sessions.
+But that it.